cyber-carpentry/group1-machine-learning-project/Fashion-MNIST/README.md

-Description of files
+## Description of Files
-* build_model_fashionmnist.py: sets up a basic model for analyzing fashion MNIST data set
+* Dockerfile: used to set up and run a basic neural network model that is trained and tested using the Fashion-MNIST dataset
+* build_model_fashionmnist.py: sets up the model using 4 epochs and the Adam optimization scheme; provides accuracy and loss infomation as output to the screen
-* item_viz.png: visualizes classification of different clothing categories; way to check if the basic set-up is working
+* item_viz.png: visualization of different clothing classifications
-* sample_output_fashionmnist.txt: provides sample output information for the basic fashion model
+* sample_output_fashionmnist.txt: contains sample output that can be used to see if the Docker container is running properly